amirakul/SQLAlchemy-Challenge/README.md

 Lastly, it was interesting to see the temperature behavior during the trip duration in area chart.
 This is how it looks like:

 ![temp](Images/Temp.During_Trip.png)

+from this chart, one can tell that minimum temperature during the trip duration will be. in low 60's, while the highest temperature is in 80's.